Laysha

 Laysha (Hangul: 레이샤) is a South Korean girl group formed by JS Entertainment but is now currently under S Media Entertainment.
-The group currently consists of four members: Goeun, Chaejin, Hadam, and Bitna.
+The group currently consists of seven members: Goeun, Chaejin, Gavin, Hyeri, Jian, Semi and Summer.
 They debuted on May 12, 2015, with the single "Turn Up The Music".
 Laysha are known for their risqué concepts when performing, which they went viral for in 2015.

 History

 Pre-Formation

 Before LAYSHA, Goeun and Chaejin debuted as members of the short-lived girl group LXIA in 2012 with the single "Sexy Brown".

 Debut, line-up changes and Chocolate Cream

 LAYSHA was formed in September 2014 by JS Entertainment, consisting of five members: Goeun, Becky (now known by her real name, Chaejin), Som, Yoobin and Seulgi.
 Initially, the group was a dance cover team, known for their risque, provocative performance styles, which would lead them to go viral in 2015, with fancams of Goeun attracting millions of views.

 LAYSHA made their debut on May 12, 2015 with the single "Turn Up The Music".
 Shortly after the group's debut, however, Seulgi would silently leave the group and Choim would join.
 In August 2015, Laysha would premiere two new original songs live, "Hello" and "Good Bye My Boy", as well as announce "Hello" as their upcoming second single alongside a concert announcement.
 A choreography video with the full studio version of "Hello" would be posted however, neither song was ever released.
 Later in 2015, Choim would silently leave, followed by Yoobin in early 2016.
 Shortly after, Hyeri was revealed as a new member.

 On July 20, 2016, Laysha made their first comeback as four members with the single "Chocolate Cream", gaining more recognition in the K-Pop community as well as gaining millions of views on their official MV, which has been called one of the sexiest K-Pop music videos.
 Laysha would follow with their success with their third single, "Party Tonight", later that year.